UFM Telemetry Manager (UTM) Plugin

 TI Management

-In managed mode, UTM can dispatch commands to TIs.
+In managed mode, UTM has the capability to dispatch commands to TIs.
 By right-clicking on the TI line, users can:

 Pause a currently running TI.
 This action redistributes fabric sharding among the active TIs.